vinzentbeer/speml-dl-fingerprint/README.md

 ```

+# TODOs for the assignment

+- [x] Train squeezeNet on MNIST and FashionMNIST and export the model
+- [ ] Embed fingerprint in the model
+- [ ] Attack the model with fingerprint
+- [ ] Evaluate the model with and without fingerprint

 # References to other repos used in this project

 The corresponding licenses of these repositories are in their respective folders.